djurdjen/exdec/README.md

 ## Project setup Node

+Create a `.env` duplicate from the `.env.example` file.<br>
+Be sure to create a MySQL database and fill the `.env` with its credentials.<br>
+To be able to send your travel expenses by e-mail you'll need a Mailgun account : https://signup.mailgun.com/new/signup

 ### Watch and run node on port 3000

 ```
 yarn run start
 ```

-### Seed tables (make sure to create a databse first and fill the credentials in the .env file)
+### Seed tables

 ```
 yarn run seed